 Animal Compassion Camp (Sultan)

-Pasado’s Safe Haven, an 85-acre rescue animal sanctuary, offers a one-day camp on July 10, where kids learn about the rescued animal residents.
+Pasado’s Safe Haven, an 85-acre animal rescue and sanctuary, offers one-day camp options in July, during which kids learn about the rescued animal residents.
 Activities include interacting with animals, hands-on projects, music, art and more.
 The day will be spent outside and around animals.
+Financial assistance is available.

 Steve & Kate’s Camp (Everett, Bellevue, Seattle and Bothell)